HRTCloudDemo/HRTCloudDemo.github.io/_labs/005-tone-analyzer.markdown

 title: Consuming Cloud Services
 ---

+The purpose of this exercise is to enable you to configure and use existing cloud services to add value to your application without much work.

 ## Introduction

 The IBM Cloud platform (like other cloud platforms) provides a huge set of services that can be used as ready to use building blocks to enhance your application.
 These services typically only have to be instantiated and configured to be used.

-Such a service might be a database engines like Cloudant, and IOT platform, a mobile services that send push notification or might provide to artificial intelligence capabilities like the Watson Tone Anaylzer used in this exercise.
+Such a service might be a database engines like Cloudant, and IOT platform, a mobile services that send push notification, or a service that provides artificial intelligence capabilities like the Watson Tone Anaylzer used in this exercise.

 The Watson Tone Anaylzer service is able to detect moods and tones in a text submitted to it.

-In this exercise you will instantiate an instance of the Watson Tone Analyzer Service and connect it to a simple app that is provided to you in a Github Repository.
+In this exercise you will create a new instance of the Watson Tone Analyzer Service and connect it to an existing app that is [provided to you in a Github Repository](https://github.com/HRTCloudDemo/HRTToneDemo).

-The purpose of this exercise is to enable you to configure and use existing cloud services to add value to your application without much work.

 ## Subscribe to the IBM Tone Analyzer Service